ThugsFinance/cloiinkcoin.com/src/content/developers/docs/blocks/index.md

 ---
 title: Blocks
-description: An overview of blocks in the Ethereum blockchain – their data structure, why they're needed, and how they're made.
+description: An overview of blocks in the Cloiinkcoin blockchain – their data structure, why they're needed, and how they're made.
 lang: en
 sidebar: true
 ---